wyattweeks/MapR-ES-DB-Spark-Payments/README.md

 ## 3 - Connect Tableau Desktop to the cluster and run a report
+Show the simplicity of connecting to tableau and running a saved report; one that is updated automatically, so that new data streaming into the MapR-DB payments table will be displayed on the Map.

 This step assumes you have the Tableau desktop installed on your laptop and explains how to direct-connect the desktop client to the Apache Drill Drillbit on the cluster.
 (Tableau can also connect to Zookeeper, for load-balancing and failover).
 Tableau trial license keys for SE's are available from the FE team (see References section)

 To connect tableau desktop to the Drill service on your SE Cluster deployment: